What Is a Wisdom Tooth Extraction?

 - Eat foods that are chewy or overly spicy, or get stuck between teeth.

 - Engage in any type of spitting because that may dislodge the blood clot.
 If you think the gauze over the extraction site needs to be replaced, consult your dentist or oral surgeon.
-Swelling and bruising after a procedure is normal, but these circumstances should improve within a couple days with the use of an ice pack.
+Swelling and bruising after a procedure is normal, but these circumstances should improve within a couple of days with the use of an ice pack.

 - Brush your teeth, spit, or use mouthwash during the first day or so post-operation.